Opportunity knocks: Exhibit at TC Sessions: Mobility 2021 – TechCrunch

 No matter what slice of the mobility market you’ve claimed as your own — AVs, EVs, data mining, AI, dockless scooters, robotics or the batteries that will charge and change the world — you won’t find a better place to showcase your extraordinary tech and talent than TC Sessions: Mobility 2021.

 Buy a Startup Exhibitor Package and virtually plant your early-stage mobility startup in front of a global audience that’s focused exclusively on one of the most complex, rapidly evolving industries.
-TC Sessions: Mobility, which takes place on June 9, features the top minds and makers, draws thousand plus of attendees, fosters collaborative community, and creates a networking environment ripe with opportunities.
+TC Sessions: Mobility, which takes place on June 9, features the top minds and makers, draws thousands of attendees, fosters collaborative community and creates a networking environment ripe with opportunities.

-Pro tip: This package is for pre-series A, early-stage startups only.
+Pro tip: This package is for pre-Series A, early-stage startups only.

 The Startup Exhibitor Package costs $380, and it comes with four all-access passes to the event.
-But wait (insert infomercial voice here, there’s more!
+But wait (insert infomercial voice here), there’s more!

-Your virtual expo booth features lead generation capabilities.
-You can highlight your pitch deck, run a video loop, and/or host live demos.
+Your virtual expo booth features lead-generation capabilities.
+You can highlight your pitch deck, run a video loop and/or host live demos.
 Network with CrunchMatch, our AI-powered platform, to find and connect with the people who can help move your business forward.
 CrunchMatch lets you host private video meetings — pitch investors, recruit new talent or grow your customer base.

 You’ll have access to all the presentations, panel discussions and breakout sessions, too.
 And video-on-demand means you won’t miss out.

-Here’s a peek at just some of the agenda’s great programming you and, thanks to those extra passes, your team can attend — or catch later with VOD.
+Here’s a peek at just some of the agenda’s great programming you and, thanks to those extra passes, your team can attend — or catch later with VOD:

 TC Sessions: Mobility 2021 takes place June 9.
-Buy a Startup Exhibitor Package, and set yourself up for global exposure and networking success.
+Buy a Startup Exhibitor Package and set yourself up for global exposure and networking success.
 Show us your extraordinary tech and talent!

 Is your company interested in sponsoring or exhibiting at TC Sessions: Mobility 2021?
 Contact our sponsorship sales team by filling out this form.